When is the next episode of Euphoria being released and what is the plot description?

-Euphoria Season 2: Episode 5 release date, title, is there a teaser, has Rue died, is it on HBO and Sky Atlantic, when is it available on HBO Max, is Zendaya in the cast and who else stars in it?
+Euphoria Season 2: What time is Episode 5 released, title, is there a teaser, has Rue died, is it on HBO and Sky Atlantic, when is it available on HBO Max, is Zendaya in the cast and who else stars in it?

 EUPHORIA continues to be one of the most talked about shows on TV.